-The Postgraduate Lounge in the Clinical School was refurbished in 2017, and is open to staff and students from across the school.
+The Postgraduate Lounge in the Clinical School is open to staff and students from across the school.
 A lunchtime cafeteria provides hot drinks, sandwiches and cooked lunches Monday-Friday, and tables and microwave ovens are available for those who wish to bring their own food.
 A side room can be booked by postgraduate students for meetings and events.